FAQs for Health Plans

 How do I make changes to my benefits if I experience a qualifying event?

-Please notify Human Resources of the change; you will be asked to complete the appropriate enrollment forms.
-The information on the form will replace any previous enrollment form submitted by you.
-Your form is not complete until the printed and signed version has been received by Human Resources within thirty (30) days of the qualifying event date.
+Please notify Human Resources of the change; you will be asked to complete a life event update in Manage My Benefits.
+You must complete the process on Manage My Benefits within thirty (30) days of the qualifying event date.
 You will also need to provide the required documentation for your qualifying event in order for the change to be effective.
 We will accept a letter with the effective date from the new/former insurance company or another new/former HR department.

 Please contact us for more information about qualifying events, as this list is not inclusive of all qualified change in status events.